 Dad, would you rather have joy or cash?

-The question might sound absurd, but I know nearly all dads, me included, are challenged by the daily struggle between work and family as they compete for our time, attention and energy.
+The question might sound absurd, but nearly all dads are challenged by the daily struggle between work and family as they compete for our time, attention and energy.
 Maybe the better question is, Is your life reflecting your priorities?

 To sum up the findings, money does make a difference in a sense of happiness for people who have a very low income.
 But for people who do have enough to meet their families’ needs, wealthy people did not report being any happier than people who earn an average living.